Nateckert/newton_rootfinder/SPECIFICATIONS.md

 - if the attempted step was using a quasi-newton method, redo that step with the classical Newton-Raphson method
 - if the attempted step was already a Newton-Raphson step, rollback one iteration and redo it with damping

+## Performance

+- Have the possibility to move as much information possible to compile-time.
+If not possible, set that information at instanciation time to avoid unnecessary operations during the iterations.